-Real-time 3D experiences are fundamentally both:
+Real-time 3D experiences are fundamentally:

-- Interactive, because users have precise control over their experience and vantage point.
+- Interactive, because users have precise control over their experience, much like a video game.

 The business impact of real-time 3D